techandsoftware/teletext-for-javascript-docs/teletext-screen-api.md

 `selector` is a DOM selector string, e.g. `#teletextscreen` to match a `<div id="teletextscreen"></div>` element.

 This adds a teletext screen to the DOM element referred to by the selector, which will create an inline SVG document to render the screen.
-If you want to export a snapshot of the SVG, you can access it with `document.querySelector(selector).innerHTML`
+If you want to export a snapshot of the SVG, you can access it with `document.querySelector(selector).innerHTML`.
+It's necessary to call `addTo()` to make the screen visible.

 ### setLevel(level)